gabrielesh/collectionbuilder-workshop/content/student_materials.md

 ## Resources for Each Class Session

 #### Week 1: Building a Digital Archive using CollectionBuilder
+During the first week's workshop, we will explore what CollectionBuilder as a platform is good for — making digital collections publicly available online.
+You will learn how to make a free GitHub account and begin interacting with the digital collections platform.
+You will learn how to upload digital collections into your CollectionBuilder site and gain experience with the very basics of working with metadata.
+By the end of the session, you will have a live digital collection to show anyone in the world!

 - The Week 1 Student Guide, [Deploying CollectionBuilder on GitHub](https://github.com/learn-static/collectionbuilder-workshop/blob/main/intro-github.md), offers step-by-step instructions for completing all of the activities covered by the first workshop.
 - During the first week of this workshop you will be customizing your CollectionBuilder-GH template using materials in the **student_resources** folder of [this GitHub repository](https://github.com/learn-static/collectionbuilder-workshop), which may be downloaded separately from the entire repository using [this link](https://downgit.github.io/#/home?url=https://github.com/learn-static/collectionbuilder-workshop/tree/main/student_materials) generated via [DownGit](https://downgit.github.io/#/home)